Blendify/blender-manual/blender_docs/manual/physics/fluid/appendix.rst

   this can happen if the resolution is really high and more than 2GB are allocated, causing Blender to crash.
   Reduce the resolution.
   Many operating systems limit the total amount of memory that can be allocated by a *process*, such as Blender, even if the *machine* has more memory installed.
-Sux...

 - The meshes should be closed, so if some parts of e.g.